cristaloleg/awesome-manifesto/README.md

   - clear, well explanatory, structured
 - [ ] no big binary files inside a repo
   - slowdowns without a reason
+- [ ] have a meaningful README
+  - so everyone can quickly get overview of the repo

 ### CI
 - [ ] auto-revert on failure